 10

-Pour any remaining hibiscus tea into a clean glass container with a tight-fitting lid.
-Refrigerate immediately.
-The tea remains potent for up to 48 hours โ the deep-red colour is your quality indicator.
-If the colour fades significantly towards pale pink within 24 hours, the anthocyanins may have degraded (possibly from light exposure or being stored in a reactive metal container).
+Pour any remaining tea into a clean glass container with a tight lid.
+Refrigerate right away.
+The tea stays potent for up to 48 hours.
+The deep red color is your quality indicator.
+If it fades to pale pink, the active compounds may have degraded.
 Always store covered, away from light, in glass or ceramic.

-This article covers the topical compress method specifically.
-For the complete picture โ all 7 benefits, nutritional profile, traditional uses, dosage, and side effects โ read our full guide:
+This article covers the topical compress method.
+For the complete picture — all 7 benefits, nutrition, dosage, traditional uses, and side effects — read our full pillar guide:

-The compress method above is ideal for localised plaques on elbows, knees, and small skin areas.
-For more widespread psoriasis or specific body areas, these adapted methods deliver the same hibiscus benefits more practically:
+The compress method works best for small plaques on elbows, knees, or other localized areas.
+For wider psoriasis or specific body parts, these adapted methods deliver the same benefits more practically.

 |---|---|---|---|